 Undeterred by this fact, Glatman returned to her house hours later.
 This time, Glatman let himself in and raped her repeatedly at gunpoint throughout the night.
 In the morning, Glatman forced her to walk out to his car, and then drove her to the desert where he killed her in his usual manner.

-“She was one I really liked.
-So I told her we were going out to a deserted spot where we wouldn’t be bothered while I took more pictures,” Glatman later revealed during interrogation.
-“We drove out to the Escondido district and spent most of the day out on the desert.”
+“She was one I really liked,” Glatman later revealed during interrogation, according to Last Meals: The Final Suppers of Serial Killers & Murderers by Dylan Frost.
+“So I told her we were going out to a deserted spot where we wouldn’t be bothered while I took more pictures.
+We drove out to the Escondido district and spent most of the day out on the desert.